 is held Tuesday evenings during the months of July and August, usually featuring two corps per night.

 Adults $5, Youth (12-17) $3, Seniors (60+) $3, Children under 12 Free.

 The Museum of Fife & Drum is sponsored by the international service organization, The Company of Fifers & Drummers, Inc., which also maintains a library of field music and administrative offices adjacent to the museum proper.

-The Company coordinates the activities of more than 150 traditional fife and drum corps throughout the United States, Canada and parts of Europe.
+The Company of Fifers & Drummers coordinates the activities of nearly 100 traditional fife and drum corps throughout the United States, Canada and parts of Europe.
 It is the largest organization of drum corps in the western world.

 62 W Main St.

 The Museum is also available for rent for meetings, rehearsals, and special occasions.
 Please visit our Building Use Guidelines

 for more information.